lbrclbrc/my_coin/whitepaper_draft.md

 - All blue addresses under that ID have SKs derived from this masterSeed + different tokens;
 - This implies:
   - As long as this person remembers their password, they can enumerate all of their blue-address SKs;
-  - The protocol **forbids** any blue address where “on-chain the real-name is Bob, but only a hacker holds the private key”.
+  - The protocol **forbids** any blue address whose SK is structurally unrelated to the masterSeed bound to its on-chain real-name ID.

 This directly shoots down the “digital ID + arbitrary address signatures” design: that approach encourages a world where “ID belongs to Alpha, SK belongs to Beta”.
-In my_coin, that is structurally disallowed.
+In my_coin, that kind of structurally foreign SK under a real-name ID is disallowed by construction.

 **(3) All evolution in the anonymous layer is structurally constrained by SK**